Xilinx/PYNQ/docs/source/pynq_remote/pynq_cpp/cppapi.rst

 This section documents the `PYNQ.cpp C++ API`, which is used in `PYNQ.remote` to provide a Python interface from a networked host machine to the PYNQ platform.

 This C++ code handles low-level operations such as device management, memory-mapped I/O, and buffer management.
-The following classes provide device abstraction, memory-mapped I/O, and remote buffer management for supported AMD-Xilinx PYNQ-enabled platforms, and can be used in independent C++ applications on PYNQ devices.
+The following classes provide device abstraction, MMIO, and remote buffer management for supported AMD PYNQ-enabled platforms, and can be used in independent C++ applications on PYNQ devices.

 Device Class
 ------------